 Any knife or instrument having a blade of less than two inches, any "look-alike" firearm, or plastic disposable razor or sling shot.

-- First and Subsequent Offenses: - Factors to be considered in determining the penalty will include, but not be limited to: age, maturity level of student, willfulness and intent, and the weapon involved. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time. - Contact law enforcement and other agencies, as appropriate.
+- First Offense: - Minimum of five (5) day out-of-school suspension. - Maximum of ten (10) days out-of-school suspension. - Contact law enforcement and other agencies as appropriate.